Pavlivka, Volnovakha Raion, Donetsk Oblast: History

+Russian invasion of Ukraine

-As of November 2022, during the Russo-Ukrainian War, the village was on the frontline, and has changed hands multiple times; Russian Army launched an offensive, known as the Battle of Pavlivka.
+After the Russian invasion of Ukraine, Ukraine's 53rd Mechanized Brigade withdrew from the village by mid-March and recaptured it on 21 June 2022.
+As of November 2022, during the Russo-Ukrainian War, the village was on the frontline, and changed hands multiple times.

 Demographics

 According to the 2001 Ukrainian Census, the distribution of the native languages of the population are as below: